aws-samples/non-profit-blockchain/new-member/README.md

 16. Account B invokes a transaction
 17. Account A updates the endorsement policy for the chaincode on the channel
 18. Account B installs the latest version of the chaincode

+## Two scenarios involving new members
+There are two potential scenarios when adding new members to an existing Fabric network:

+### The new member joins an existing channel
+In this case, the member needs to be added to the channel configuration for an existing channel.
+To do this, follow all of the steps above.

+### A new channel is created with both new members and existing members
+In this case a new channel configuration can be created which contains both new and existing members.
+This configuration can be used to create a new channel.
+To do this, follow these steps from those listed above:

+* Steps 1-9
+* Step 12b
+* Steps 13-16

+This scenario is simpler as it does not involve updating the existing channel configuration.

 ## Pre-requisites - Account A, the network creator
 There are multiple parts to the workshop.
 Before starting on Part 5, a network creator should haved completed [Part 1](../ngo-fabric/README.md).
 You need an existing Fabric network before starting Part 5.
 The network creator would have also created a peer node under a member belonging to Account A.